Manu88x/Project-Python-sql/README.md

 ### Accessing the Database

 To view and interact with the database, navigate to the `db` folder.
-Right-click on the `.db` file and open it with an SQLite viewer.
+Right-click on the `shop.db` file and open it with an SQLite viewer.

 **To install SQLite Viewer in VSCode:**